 Pets are treated like family members in many households across the country.
 According to a 2010 report, 53% of Chatham County residents have pets and nearly all of those residents do plan to take their pets with them if they ever have to evacuate.
 Still, post-evacuation research shows that some people will not evacuate because they don't want to leave to their pets.

-Chatham Emergency Management Agency has worked effortlessly to make sure there is an evacuation plan in place for pets.
+Chatham Emergency Management Agency has an evacuation plan in place for pets.
 If you rely on public transportation during an evacuation, CEMA's evacuation plan will accommodate your pets.
 You can also find out which motels and hotels in your area allow pets -- well in advance of needing them.
 Our printable Pet Emergency Planning Guide has answers to any questions regarding what to do with you animal during an emergency.
 You'll also find a list of PET FRIENDLY hotels.
 The one thing to remember, NEVER leave your pet behind if you evacuate.
 While they may be able to survive, they may never find you when you come back.

 CEMA also recommends when you prepare to leave with your pet, prepare a pet disaster kit.
 Here are some items that we recommend you pack: